galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 Also, networks with linear activation functions cannot model non-linear relationships between input and output.

 Binary step activation function is used in Perceptron.
-It cannot be used in multi-layers networks as they use back propagation learning algorithm, which changes network weights/biases based on derivative of the derivative of the activation function, which is zero.
+It cannot be used in multi-layers networks as they use back propagation learning algorithm, which changes network weights/biases based on the derivative of the activation function, which is zero.
 Hence, there would no weights/biases updates in back propagation.

 Sigmoid activation function can be used both at the output layer and hidden layers of a multilayer network.
 They